-After a Traditional IRA shareholder reaches 72 a minimum amount must be distributed from the IRA every year.
-The mandatory distribution is called required minimum distribution (RMD).
+Once a Traditional IRA shareholder reaches 72 a minimum amount must be distributed from the IRA every year.
+This mandatory distribution is called a required minimum distribution (RMD).
 An IRA shareholder must begin taking their RMD in the year they attain 72.
 The IRA shareholder has the ability to delay the first year's RMD until April 1 following the year in which age 72 is attained.
 This date is called the required beginning date, or RBD.
 All RMDs in subsequent years must be taken by December 31.
-If an IRA shareholder defers his/her first RMD, he/she is required to take two withdrawals in the same year to satisfy the first and second year's required minimum distributions.
+Note that if an IRA shareholder defers his/her first RMD, he/she is required to take two withdrawals in the same year to satisfy the first and second year's required minimum distributions.

-To determine the RMD amount for 2019, divide the year end account balance of the IRA as of December 31, 2019 by the applicable distribution period.
-The applicable distribution period for each IRA shareholder is a number that represents the average life expectancy remaining for an individual based on age and is determined by using IRS life expectancy tables.
+To determine the RMD amount for 2021, divide the year end account balance of the IRA as of December 31, 2020 by the applicable distribution period.
+The applicable distribution period for each IRA shareholder is a number that represents the average life expectancy remaining for an individual based on age, and it is determined by using IRS life expectancy tables.

 Return on Equity

 The amount of net income as a percentage of shareholders' equity.
-A measure of a company's profitability by revealing how much profit a company generates with the money shareholders have invested.
+It is a measure of a company's profitability by revealing how much profit a company generates with the money shareholders have invested.

 Risk/Reward (or Return)